TAYLORYINGBHANDARI/PyPoll_Chanllenge/README.md

 # Election_Audit
 ## Project Overview

-A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local congressional election.
+An employee from Colorado Board of Elections has given the following tasks to complete the election audit of a recent local congressional election.
-In this project, our final Python script will need to be able to deliver the following information when the script is run:
+In this project, our final Python script should be able to deliver the following information when the script is run:

 - Total number of votes cast
 - The voter turnout for each county